Food and Nutrition Services (Food Stamps)

 The Food and Nutrition Services Program in North Carolina (FNS), formerly called Food Stamps, can help eligible, low-income individuals and families supplement household resources to buy the food they need.
 FNS assistance can be used at most grocery stores and some farmers markets.

 What FNS Can Do For You and Your Family?

 - Food & Nutrition Services (FNS) can help you buy more food each month and lets you choose what foods you buy.

 - FNS frees up money that can be used for other items, such as utilities and medicine.

 - You can use FNS to buy local fruits and vegetables at a growing number of farmers’ markets.
 Before you go to the farmers’ market, it's a good idea to call and ask if they take EBT cards.
-If the market does not, ask them to start.

 How Can I Apply?